wAIfu-DEV/w-AI-fu/README.md

 ## CONFIGURATION

-In order to modify default the default behaviour of w-AI-fu, you will need to modify the 'config.json' file.
+In order to modify the default behaviour of w-AI-fu, you will need to modify the 'config.json' file.

 Here are the available parameters and their function: